Norfolk Militia: French Revolutionary War

 In 1798 the militia regiments were augmented with men from the Supplementary Militia (see below).
 Part of the reason for the augmentation was the outbreak of the Irish Rebellion of 1798, which drew away many of the regulars from mainland Britain.
-Legislation passed in March 1798 also allowed the militia to volunteer for service in Ireland.
+The Militia (No. 4) Act 1798 also allowed the English militia to volunteer for service in Ireland.
 In September 1798 the officers and most of the men of the East and West Norfolk Militia volunteered for service there but their offer was not accepted.

 In June 1800 the East Norfolks marched to the north of England, where it was stationed in Yorkshire, Staffordshire, Derbyshire and Lancashire.
 In September 1801 a preliminary peace treaty was agreed, and with the prospect of the militia being stood down the East Norfolks returned to East Anglia.
 Hostilities ended with the Treaty of Amiens on 27 March 1802, and the militia were disembodied, the East Norfolks on 24 April.

-Supplementary-Militia, turning-out for Twenty Days Amusement: 1796 caricature by James Gillray.